oeg-upm/TINTOlib-Documentation/docs/source/refined.rst

 REFINED
 =====

-The REFINED method transforms tabular data into images by preserving the original spatial relationships between features using Multidimensional Scaling (MDS) and Bayesian MDS.
-It starts with a distance matrix to establish a feature map, then optimizes placement using a hill climbing algorithm and iterative permutations to minimize Euclidean distance discrepancies.
+The REFINED method converts tabular data into images while maintaining the original spatial relationships between features.
+It begins by using Multidimensional Scaling (MDS) and Bayesian MDS to create a feature map from a distance matrix.
+Then, it employs a hill climbing algorithm along with iterative permutations to adjust feature placements, ensuring the Euclidean distances in the 2D image closely match those in the original dataset.

 .. image:: https://raw.githubusercontent.com/oeg-upm/TINTOlib-Documentation/refs/heads/main/assets/Synthetic-images/REFINED_000100_zoom.png
-   :width: 300px
+   :width: 100px
    :align: center
+   :caption: Example of a synthetic image from the REFINED method, highlighting optimized feature placement.

 Import REFINED
 ----------------